xwjabc/simpleinng/README.md

 This tutorial is based on SimpleINNg v1.

 #### Usage
-`CelebA-Dataset.ipynb` is used to download CelebA dataset and do some preprocessing.

-`SimpleINNg.ipynb` is used to train the network.

-Currently this experimental code only contains training procedure, images under './data/intermediate' folder can be used to track the training process.
+`CelebA-Dataset.ipynb` is used to download CelebA dataset and do some preprocessing. `SimpleINNg.ipynb` is used to train the network.
+Currently this experimental code only contains training procedure.
+Images under `./data/intermediate` folder can be used to track the training process.

 #### Outline